Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy: Introduction

-In contrast to Nash equilibria, correlated equilibria can be efficiently computed even for multi-player non-zero-sum games.
-A standard approach to computing a correlated equilibrium is to simulate a variant of \textit{no-regret dynamics}, in which players repeat the same game many times and independently decide their own action in each round.
-If each player decides their action according to an algorithm that exhibits no internal regret \citep{FV97,HM00} or swap regret \citep{BM07}, the dynamics are known to converge to a correlated equilibrium. \footnote{Formally, the empirical distribution of action profiles in all past rounds converges to a correlated equilibrium.
-In this paper, we say ``dynamics converge'' in this sense. } An advantage of this approach is that the dynamics are \textit{uncoupled}, that is, they can be simulated by independent players in a distributed fashion.
-Furthermore, the existence of such dynamics can explain why people automatically reach an equilibrium in our society.
-No-regret dynamics in Bayesian games are known to converge to a \textit{Bayes coarse correlated equilibrium}\footnote{ Formally, Bayes coarse correlated equilibria have various (non-equivalent) definitions.
-The dynamics proposed by \citet{HST15} converge to an agent-normal-form coarse correlated equilibrium.
-See \Cref{sec:bcce} for formal definitions of Bayes coarse correlated equilibria. } \citep{HST15}.
-However, this equilibrium concept is usually unnatural because it is assumed that once observing the recommendation by the mediator, each player must follow it, even if it is more beneficial to deviate.
-The convergence of a variant of no-regret dynamics to more natural equilibrium concepts is still unknown.
+In normal-form games, computing a Nash equilibrium is known to be PPAD-complete even if for two-player games \citep*{CDT09}, and it requires exponentially many queries in the number of players \citep*{Babichenko16}.
+In contrast, \textit{correlated equilibria} \citep*{Aum74} can be efficiently computed even for multi-player non-zero-sum games.
+A correlated equilibrium can be interpreted as an equilibrium concept realized by a \textit{mediator} who can recommend (possibly correlated) actions to players.
+A standard approach to computing a correlated equilibrium is to simulate a variant of \textit{no-regret dynamics}, in which players repeatedly play the same game many times and independently decide their own action in each round.
+If each player decides their action according to an algorithm that exhibits no internal regret \citep*{FV97,HM00} or swap regret \citep*{BM07}, the dynamics are known to converge to correlated equilibria. \footnote{Formally, the empirical distribution of action profiles in all past rounds converges to the set of correlated equilibria.
+In this paper, we say ``dynamics converge'' in this sense. }